cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    CrypTool (see index item "Crypto Competitions/Crypto Puzzles") and within the book of Klaus Schmeh.

+   Further riddles and challenges can be found
+   - at the pages of CrypTool-Online and
+   - at the pages of the crypto challenge "Mystery-Twister C3".

 All the single files included in the package are listed within chapter 5 (see below in this ReadMe file).